fujaba/fulibWorkflows/docs/limitations/README.md

 Special strings that are used as identifiers in the description are not allowed to use as keys in event and data notes.
 These consist of the following strings:

-- workflow, page, externalSystem, service, command, policy, user, problem
+- workflow, page, externalSystem, service, command, policy, user, problem, div
 - event, data
 - pageName, text, input, password, button, value, targetPage
+- divName